rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ![](images/2023-07-25-23-00-02.png)

+> Data warehousing involves the storage of processed, cleaned, and integrated data for the purpose of reporting and data analysis.
+The main goal of a data warehouse is to provide an integrated and centralized view of an organization's data, which can be used for business intelligence, reporting, and analysis.

 ### Data Warehouse Design Issues

-When and how to gather data:
+1. When and how to gather data:

 - **Source driven architecture**: data sources transmit new information to warehouse, either continuously or periodically. (e.g. at night)
 - **Destination driven architecture**: warehouse periodically requests new information from data sources